lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

     * Navigate to the `Deployments` tab.
     * Select your deployment.

 1. Copy and paste the last command to a pure text editor.
-THis is a sample CURL command for accessing your deployed model.
+This is a sample CURL command for accessing your deployed model.
 For example,

     ```
     curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header "Authorization: Bearer  $IAM_AUTH_TOKEN" -d '{"fields": [$ARRAY_OF_INPUT_FIELDS],"values": [$ARRAY_OF_VALUES_TO_BE_SCORED, $ANOTHER_ARRAY_OF_VALUES_TO_BE_SCORED]}' https://us-south.ml.cloud.ibm.com/ml/v4/deployments/f71fc94e-244c-437b-8955-54b35bf254e5/predictions